Degree programmes

 Course documents Teaching Degrees (regulations, study and examination plans, module handbook)

-Teaching at Vocational Schools = Bachelor + Master of Education
+Teaching at Vocational Schools: Bachelor + Master of Education

 Catholic Religion